 Limitations of Current Antibody Testing

 - Some tests may exhibit cross-reactivity with other coronaviruses, such as those that cause the common cold.
 This could result in false-positive test results.
-Some persons may not develop detectable antibodies after coronavirus infection.
-In others, it is possible that antibody levels could wane over time to undetectable levels.

 - Definitive data are lacking, and it remains uncertain whether individuals with antibodies (neutralizing or total) are protected against reinfection with SARS-CoV-2, and if so, what concentration of antibodies is needed to confer protection.